Ancient Americas: Uncovering the First Civilizations!

 Excavations of Caracol have led to the discovery of pyramids, royal tombs, monuments, altars, and even a ball court!
 “Like many other Maya cities, Caracol enjoyed a stone ball court, where players vied to keep a solid rubber ball in the area.”
 (Daniels; p.
 83) If only there were trading cards uncovered that shined a light on the Lebron or Michael Jordans of the ancient Americas and their stone-ball-stats!

-In the end, archeologists were led to believe a increasingly stratified society with the elite hoarding a majority of the goods, led to the final demise of Caracol.
-Eventually, at the end of the ninth century the palace burned, potentially due to the social unrest, or possible outside attackers.
+In the end, archeologists were led to believe an increasingly stratified society with the elite hoarding a majority of the goods, led to the final demise of Caracol.
+Eventually, at the end of the ninth century, the palace burned, potentially due to social unrest, or possible outside attackers.
 (Daniels; p.84)